Iceland is SUCH a cool country so it will come as no surprise there are tonnes of cool and unique places to stay in Iceland.

 The issue is with hundreds of Iceland hotels on the internet, its exhausting trying to find the most unique- Im talking the best northern lights viewing, hot tubs and unique architecture.

 So with that in mind, I did the hard work for you and make a list of the most unique places to stay in Iceland.
+You will likely need a car rental to access these places as they are sometimes in more remote areas of Iceland.

 Hope it helps you find the most perfect place to stay in Iceland!